 “My name is Gregory Sole.
-My great grandmother was Eileen Videre, a woman especially renowned for her abilities as a kishef-mahker.
+My great-grandmother was Eileen Videre, a woman especially renowned for her abilities as a kishef-mahker.
 As you can see I have quite the pedigree.
-Admittedly, I am not as famous of my great grandmother, but I am still well regarded amongst those in my chosen field.”
+Admittedly, I am not as famous as my great-grandmother, but I am still well regarded amongst those in my chosen field.”

 “So you are the infamous Mr. Sole.
 I should have known.
 Who else would confront a demoness in a graveyard alone wearing such a formal outfit?”